 Let's start with the following scenario: A customer wants her product, for example cocoa or wood, to have a lower carbon footprint.
 She is looking for more sustainable alternatives to the conventional product.
 Due to the complex, networked processing and infrastructure, it is not economical to set up a separate value chain for the sustainable alternative.

-The solution: the mass balance approach ensures that the proportion of sustainably grown cocoa or wood that is brought into this value chain is attributed to the customer products.
-Even if it does not physically purchase the sustainable material, the certification is proof of the corresponding sustainability performance in the value chain.
+The solution: The mass balance approach ensures that the proportion of sustainably grown cocoa or wood that is brought into this value chain is attributed to the customer products.
+Even if they do not physically contain the sustainable material, the certification is proof of the corresponding sustainability contribution in the value chain.

 The mass balance approach defines the rules for attributing the proportion of sustainable raw materials to the end product.
 In the initial phase of the transition, it offers the opportunity to differentiate more sustainable products on the market and return the higher costs of alternative processes and materials using the existing infrastructure.
 What matters is that someone introduces a more sustainable alternative to the existing business.